aelzenaar/ncea-notes/README.md

  22. (2.12/2.13)	Probability and risk
  23. (2.12)			Probability distributions

+There is also a [sheet](L3%20Maths/Foundations/diagn.pdf) of diagnostic questions that assess the bare minimum of skills and knowledge required for the transition to L3.

 ### Level Three and Scholarship Calculus
 I have almost completed the process of reworking and reorganising my L3/Scholarship maths notes; I have written the following sets of notes, designed to be used broadly in the given logical order and aligned with the L2 notes above.